colonistio/process/coding.md

 5. Then create a todo list, and how could the architecture have been done cleanly
 6. Create a new branch
 7. Start moving code to new branch and rewrite everything but in a clean, final way
-8. If this feature will require multiple PRs, then create a general PR, then write code in parts in the PRs.
-Example: https://github.com/colonistio/katan/pull/3946
+8. If this feature will require multiple PRs, then create a master PR, then write code in parts in the PRs.
+Example: https://prnt.sc/2011xo4 https://github.com/colonistio/katan/pull/3946

 ### Code Complete Tips